guilhermenicolini/core-api/README.md

 This adapter pass the following properties to Middleware:
 - body
 - params
+- cookies (only signed using COOKIE_SECRET environment variable)
 - headers
 Also, this adaptar pass Middleware body response as locals to Controller